duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 `$ ls > myfiles.txt`

 will send no output to the terminal, but instead creates a file `myfiles.txt`.
-Be careful, this will always make a new file.
+Be *CAREFUL*, this will always make a new file.
 If there was already a file with the name name it will be overwritten and the previous contents will be lost.